BatchNepal/batchui-react/README.md

 ### Npm Package

-MeroUI is available as an [npm package](https://www.npmjs.com/package/@batchui/react) and can be installed directly into your react project
+BatchUI is available as an [npm package](https://www.npmjs.com/package/@batchui/react) and can be installed directly into your react project

 **npm:**